 “Another factor is the surprisingly large number of obscure and sometimes incredible facts in the city’s history.
 Ultimately, we’ve decided not to try and second guess what people know, as it is impossible for us to know what you, the reader, is aware of.
 One person’s revelation is another’s hoary cliché.
 We hope everyone will find something in here that they didn’t know before, whether it’s murderous mayors or evidence of bomb damage that residents of the city may have walked past hundreds of times without knowing that’s what it was.

 “Indeed, our particular interest isn’t only in telling the history and stories of Exeter past, but how hints and evidence of the city’s history still exist around every corner in buildings, place names and in the ground itself – as long as you know what you’re looking for.”

 Chris Hallam was born in Peterborough in 1976.
-He moved to Exeter in 2005 to write for a monthly DVD review magazine which Tim Isaac was the editor of.
-He has since written for the Exeter Express and Echo, Geeky Monkey, All About History, Best of British, Yours and Yours Retro magazines and has written several children’s annuals.
-He is married, lives in Exeter and can recite all the kings and queens back to 1066 in order.
+He moved to Exeter in 2005 to write for a monthly DVD review magazine which future co-author Tim Isaac was the editor of.
+He has since written for the Exeter Express and Echo, Exeter and Devon Living and has a weekly history column in the Midweek Herald, Sidmouth Herald and Exmouth Journal.
+He has written for the national titles, Geeky Monkey, All About History, Best of British, Yours and Yours Retro magazines and has written several children’s annuals.
+He wrote the book, A-Z of Exeter: Places, People, History, which is also available from Amberley.